apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

   https://en.wikipedia.org/wiki/Comparison_of_TLS_implementations for more
   information's.

+- `sniHost`

+  When used on an `acceptor` the `sniHost` is a *regular expression* used to match the [`server_name`](https://tools.ietf.org/html/rfc6066) extension on incoming SSL connections.
+If the name doesn't match then the connection to the acceptor will be rejected.
+A WARN message will be logged if this happens.
+  If the incoming connection doesn't include the `server_name` extension then the connection will be accepted.

+  When used on a `connector` the `sniHost` value is used for the `server_name` extension on the SSL connection.

 ### Configuring Netty HTTP

 Netty HTTP tunnels packets over the HTTP protocol.
 It can be useful in